 - High-speed Wi-Fi connection obtained either at home (preferred for the best study setting) or via an outside source, such as the library, a quiet restaurant, etc.

-You will be using your computer to research schools, apply for online schools, as well as, financial aid and, most importantly, taking your classes.
+Yes!
+You will be using your computer to research schools, apply for online schools, as well as, financial aid, and most importantly, taking your classes.
 Do not borrow a computer from a friend.
 This could be potentially lethal to your studies if the computer for whatever reason is not available to you.

 Before you begin, it’s important to make sure that your computer is in tip-top working order and is properly equipped.
 You need to be prepared for any situation that could arise, for example, most classes have pre-recorded video lectures or live video chats, and if your speakers are not in working condition, you will want to rectify this situation before your classes begin.

-Another excellent way of obtaining your school’s computer specifics is to visit their website, in which most colleges and universities offer all requirements needed to take classes online that’s compatible with their learning system.
+Another excellent way of obtaining your school’s computer specifics is to visit their website, in which most colleges and universities offer all requirements needed to take classes online that are compatible with their learning system.

 Would you like to see our choices for the Top 20 Online Bachelor’s of Communications Degree Programs?
 If so, please check it out for information about each school’s offerings in the field of communications.
 No matter your area of expertise, there is no end to the uses of a Communications degree!